 Horses and carts

 One final word.
 In Tom’s response to Dave original blog on this he offers us a glimpse into his wife’s mind more than her classroom.
 A new environment alone will not change learning.
 Teachers all over the world create warm and inviting spaces because their environment is a reflection of who they are.
-We need to be aware of the difference between cause and correlation, horses and carts.
 Great teachers with access to great environments are going to do great work.
-Great teachers in crappy environments will still find a way to connect with their learners.
-But the best environment in the world will not make an uninformed or disconnected teacher automatically become great.
+Great teachers in awful environments will still find a way to connect with their learners.
+But the best environment in the world will not make an uninformed or disconnected teacher great.